uva-cs3140-25su/uva-cs3140-25su.github.io/index.markdown

 ## Lectures
 * Time: Tuesdays and Thursdays @ 9:30 AM - 10:45 AM
-* Location: McLeod Hall Room 1020
+* Location: Olsson Room 120

 ### A note for students on the wait-list
 In consultation with the department, I prioritize some students on the wait list based on need.
 The priority list is as follows: